 Little Tuscany

-Italian, 104 St Vincent St, Glasgow G2 5UB
+104 St Vincent St, Glasgow G2 5UB

-£50.38 for 2 soft drinks, 2 starters, and 2 mains
+Less than £50 for 2 soft drinks, 2 starters, and 2 mains

 Located in the heart of Glasgow, Little Tuscany promises a taste of Tuscan cuisine without needing a plane ticket to Italy.
-After Basil spent months asking to go, we finally visited—and left with some mixed feelings.
+After Basil spent months asking to go, we finally visited and left with some mixed feelings.

 The Menu & Starters